NicoJuicy/LearnML/cv/cv.md

 - Detection: This is important when you want to find an entity in an image .
 Once the object is found, a bounding box is placed around the object in question.

-- Segmentation: This falls under the detection task, and it is responsible for locating an element in an image to the nearest pixel.
+- Segmentation: This falls under the detection task and it is responsible for locating an element in an image to the nearest pixel.
 In some instances, it is necessary to maintain a higher degree of accuracy, just like in the development of autonomous cars.

 ## Overview